Shikha-Garg/agents/3_crew/content_creator/README.md

 # ContentCreator Crew

 Welcome to the ContentCreator Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+My goal is to enable agents to collaborate effectively on complex tasks, like creating video content.

 ## Installation